Loading

 How many miles can a 1999 Toyota 4Runner go?

-- Maintenance History: Regular oil changes, fluid checks, and timely repairs can significantly extend the life of your vehicle.
+• Maintenance History: Regular oil changes, tire rotations, and other recommended maintenance tasks can significantly extend the lifespan of a 1999 Toyota 4Runner.

 How many miles is good for a used 4Runner?